SaeedRahmanian/SemiClassical_Multilayered/README.md

 ## Submitting jobs
 Create an empty directory, and go to the directory.

 To run the job, first copy everything in this folder to the directory you will run the job.
-Here <run_250129_Polaron>
+Here <SemiClassical_Multilayered>
 then use the following command to rename the necessary files to the directory name

 ```
-rename   run_250129_1DMultilayer    <your directory name>    run_250129_1DMultilayer*
+rename   SemiClassical_Multilayered    <your directory name>    SemiClassical_Multilayered*
 ```

 in the "***_builder.py" file, change the following line